Cultural sensitivity and the church's outreach

 Are you a visual learner?
 If so, you'll like this week's reading about culture.
 This section of our textbook is chock full of diagrams!

 Well, elegance is one idea of what "culture" means.
 In fact, Southern Nazarene University's motto is: "Character, Culture, Christ."
-The middle word of that motto can mean refinement and manners and learning (including reading lots of thick books).
+The middle word of that motto can mean refinement, manners, and learning (including reading lots of thick books).

 However, "culture" also has a broader meaning.
 That broader meaning carries tremendous significance for global evangelism.